opendatamesh-initiative/odm-specification-dpdescriptor/CONTRIBUTING.md

 # Data Product Descriptor Specification Contributing Guidelines
 The DPDS community thrives on active participation.
-We welcome any contributions you can make!
+We welcome any contributions you can make! ❤️

 This document describes the most popular ways to contribute to the DPDS community.
-Thanks for taking the time to contribute! ❤️

 ## Spreading the Word
 Spreading the word about the specification is a great way to help the DPDS community grow and ensure that more people are aware of its benefits.